Mayowa Ayodele

 (2017)

-A random key based estimation of distribution algorithm for the permutation flowshop scheduling problem.
+RK-EDA: a novel random key based estimation of distribution algorithm.

 BPGA-EDA for the multi-mode resource constrained project scheduling problem.